wcf000/sales-n8n-instance/_docs/QUICKSTART.md

 ### 4. Build Custom n8n Image

-The custom image includes Python and required packages:
+The custom image includes Python, OpenRouter support, and required packages:

 ```bash
 docker compose build n8n
 ```

-This may take several minutes as it installs Python and all packages.
+This may take several minutes as it installs Python and all packages including:
+- Python 3.12+
+- OpenAI SDK (compatible with OpenRouter)
+- Anthropic SDK (for Claude)
+- All data processing libraries

 ### 5. Start Services